Skip to main content

 write disposition flowchart

-The "write disposition" you choose depends on the data set and how you can extract it.
+The "write disposition" you choose depends on the dataset and how you can extract it.

 To find the "write disposition" you should use, the first question you should ask yourself is "Is my data stateful or stateless"?
-Stateful data has a state that is subject to change - for example a user's profile Stateless data cannot change - for example, a recorded event, such as a page view.
+Stateful data has a state that is subject to change - for example, a user's profile.
+Stateless data cannot change - for example, a recorded event, such as a page view.

 Because stateless data does not need to be updated, we can just append it.

-For stateful data, comes a second question - Can I extract it incrementally from the source?
-If not, then we need to replace the entire data set.
-If however we can request the data incrementally such as "all users added or modified since yesterday" then we can simply apply changes to our existing dataset with the merge write disposition.
+If not, then we need to replace the entire dataset.
+However, if we can request the data incrementally, such as "all users added or modified since yesterday," then we can simply apply changes to our existing dataset with the merge write disposition.

 Merge incremental loading